mvanvlierden22/Deep-Learning---Instance-Segmentation/README.md

 - Dataset is already provided in converted format
 - Pre-trained models are present in the pretrained-weights folder
 - Our final run is present in runs/segment
+    - The best model of this run is included in weights/best.pt such that you can inference on this model without training it

 Dataset was downloaded from https://www.kaggle.com/datasets/ihelon/football-player-segmentation.